 Ginny stared at Hermione, who was fiddling with a simple diamond ring.
 One Ginny knew to be one other than her wedding band.

-“Titus Frederick Weasley,” the words fell from Ginny’s mouth in a soft whisper, “Titus Frederick Weasley.”
+“Titus Fredrick Weasley,” the words fell from Ginny’s mouth in a soft whisper, “Titus Fredrick Weasley.”

 Hermione stared at Ginny and watched her friend think through the riddle.

 Hermione nodded.
 She extended her hand towards Ginny, her thumb and index finger holding the ring out to the only Weasley daughter.
 Ginny took the ring and examined it.

 Hermione finally spoke, tears flowing from her eyes, “Fred was going to propose after we won.
 We were supposed to meet in the Gryffindor girls’ dormitories once all the fighting stopped.
 I watched him die.
 I watched him die only moments after we parted ways.
 Once Harry and Ron had left, Percy reached into Fred’s pocket and handed me the ring.
 He told me no one can ever know.”

 Other Similar Stories